There is a vast number of health and medical mobile apps for smart phones, iPads, tablets etc.

 Here are links to just a few of them.

 If you have suggestions for more/better/your favourites, please contact us, and we’ll update the list.

-- BNF for Children Download from: App Store and Google Play
+- BNF and BNF for Children: Download from: App Store

 - Epocrates (free but watch out for UK applicability)